NeCTAR-RC/nectar-training/package10/sections/managingInstance.markdown

 * Taking a snapshot of an instance

-* Launch the instance from a snapshot
+* Launching a new instance from a snapshot

 For supporting and further documentation, please refer to the [official openstack client documentation][OpenStackClientDoc].